kyle-tennison/onpy/guide.md

 This will display the parts available.
 Then, you can access the parts by index (`partstudio.parts[0]`), name (`partstudio.parts.get("Housing")`), or id (`partstudio.parts.get_id("JKD")`)

+You can use the partudio `add_translate` function to move or copy the part.

 If you want to manually iterate over a list of parts, you can call `partstudio.list_parts()` and this will return a plain list of Part objects.